 Category: Full-time, salaried, at-will employee

 The Regional Advocacy Director promotes the Foundation’s education policy agenda with state policymakers and in-state advocacy partners.
-The Director is responsible for executive and legislative branch outreach and engagement, tracking executive and legislative action and communicating regularly with lawmakers, policymakers and state advocates to educate and promote and advance the Foundation’s policy agenda.
-The Regional Advocacy Director works to build relationships and coalitions with state leaders and in-state partner organizations.
-This position will oversee a portfolio of states, with a primary focus in Alabama, Arkansas, Louisiana and Mississippi.
+The Director is responsible for executive and legislative branch outreach and engagement, tracking executive and legislative action and communicating regularly with lawmakers, policymakers and state advocates to educate, promote and advance the Foundation’s policy agenda.
+The Regional Advocacy Director builds relationships and coalitions with state leaders and in-state partner organizations.
+This position will oversee a portfolio of states, with a primary focus in Alabama, Arkansas, Louisiana, Mississippi and Texas.

 The Regional Advocacy Director supports state leaders and local advocates in introducing, adopting or protecting policies that transform education for the 21st century.

 - Covers State Legislative Sessions, State Board of Education meetings and other governmental meetings that impact the Foundation’s policy agenda.

 - Conducts outreach to the legislative and executive branches within a portfolio of states, as assigned.

 - Tracks legislation and executive action, reviews legislative and policy proposals and supports policy implementation.